 Vanderlyn staff and PTO members will also be available to take care of all registration updates and provide any information about the school you may need.
 In addition to the registration process, you will have the opportunity to learn about upcoming school activities and events.
 The PTO will be on hand to answer questions and help you find the right volunteer opportunity for you.
-You will be able to join the PTO and purchase new Spirit Wear.
+You will be able to join the PTO and pick up pre-purchased Spirit Wear.

 I am new to the United States.
 Where can I find more information about enrolling my child in school?
 The DeKalb County School System provides a centralized registration process for any student who was born outside of the United States and/or whose first spoken language is other than American English.
 The centralized registration process takes place at the International Student Screening Center (ISSC) located at 2383 N. Druid Hills Road, Atlanta, GA 30329.
 If a parent reports to Vanderlyn for registration and it is determined that the student was born outside of the United States or has a first spoken language other than American English, then they are referred to the ISSC for the registration process.
 For more information call 678-676-6600 or visit http://www.dekalb.k12.ga.us/schools/centers/international/index.html.